vesk4000/bm/_posts/2016-05-04-how-to-earn-bitcoin.md

 <h3 id='aff'>Affiliate Programs</h3>

-Affiliate programs allow a promoter of a business or product to earn money or bitcoins by refering new clients to the said businesse or product.
+Affiliate programs allow a promoter of a business or product to earn money or bitcoins by refering new clients to such businesses or products.
 For example, amazon.com has a popular affiliate program, where you can earn commission ranging from 2% to 20% for refering clients to products listed on amazon.com.
 Amazon normally pays in dollars, but there are a number of other sites and businesses which pay you in bitcoin for acting as their affiliate.

 Some of the more popular affiliate programs that pay out in Bitcoin are by the sites: cex.io, coinbase.com, okcoin.com and namecheap.com, among others.
 You can find a larger list of such affiliate programs on the <a href="https://en.bitcoin.it/wiki/Bitcoin_Affiliate_Programs">bitcoin wiki page for Affiliates</a>